 The petition has gained 216,787 signatures to date.

 Peter Reynolds, the leader of Clear UK said: “Paul Flynn is a man of tremendous integrity and I think he has a great deal of respect in the house, although some regard him as a bit of an eccentric.”

 “I’ve been frustrated by Paul’s tactics in the past, because he’s said to me we need to move slowly to a position of consensus but I think we’ve allowed the people who oppose us to get away with far too much over the past few years.
 But Paul’s probably the only choice for the debate.”

 “It’s a war of attrition.
 The strength of our case is inarguable, our arguments are irrefutable and they are being acted on and proven throughout the world.
 No matter how reticent and reactionary the UK government are we will grind them down,” Reynolds concluded.

 About Cassiobury Court

-Cassiobury Court offers a World-class cannabis rehab service in Watford.
-We're located just north of London and clients travel all across the United Kingdom to receive treatment at our Watford centre.
+Cassiobury Court offers a World-class cannabis detox and rehab service in Watford.
+We’re located just north of London and clients travel all across the United Kingdom to receive treatment at our Watford centre.